Paying off student loans without sacrificing your long-term financial health.

 Home equity loans.

-If you own a home, with interest rates so low it may be worth taking out an equity loan to pay off student loans, most of which are locked in at 6.8%.
-It’s important to calculate you total interest costs over the life of the new equity loan versus what you would pay for the student loan.
+If you own a home, since interest rates are now so low, it may be worth taking out an equity loan to pay off student loans, most of which are locked in at 6.8%.
+It’s important to calculate your total interest costs over the life of the new equity loan versus what you would pay for the student loan.

 Get help from your employer.

 There are several programs in place that help you pay back student loans.
 Some are through employers, while others are public-service oriented.
-People who work full-time in public service can have their eligible remaining federal student loans discharged after ten years thanks to the Public Service Loan Forgiveness program.
-The U.S. Office of Personnel Management’s Student Loan Repayment Program allows government employers to receive up to $10,000 a year in assistance paying back federal student loans.7 There are loan repayment support programs available for nurses, teachers, and members of the military as well.
-And some private employees have programs.
+People who work full-time in public service can have their eligible remaining federal student loans discharged after 10 years, thanks to the Public Service Loan Forgiveness program.
+The U.S. Office of Personnel Management’s Student Loan Repayment Program allows government employees to receive up to $10,000 a year in assistance paying back federal student loans.7 There are loan repayment support programs available for nurses, teachers, and members of the military as well.
+And some private employers have programs.
 Ask your Human Resources representative.